- Everyone in BC has ready access to the legal information & resources they need.

 - Online resources created by a government or reputable legal and/or not-for-profit organizations.

-We will also not include any material primarily intended to advance the agenda of a political party; is defamatory or discriminatory, or promotes illegal activities; is intended to solicit business for a commercial law firm or legal service; or that does not have legal content, e.g. marketing materials, order forms, general newsletters about an organization's activities.
+We do not catalogue websites or any material assessed as: primarily intended to advance the agenda of a political party, defamatory or discriminatory, promoting illegal activities, soliciting business for a commercial law firm or legal service, having no substantive legal information, e.g. marketing materials, order forms, general newsletters about an organization’s activities.

 We continually assess our collections and make decisions about retention and weeding according to the following criteria: